 Tags and labels are an important element of the project management tools we sync so we ought to sync them from the beginning.

-When you create a sync between two apps, labels and tags sync automatically by default if Unito's auto-mapping technology finds them in both tools.
+When you create a sync between two tools we support, labels and tags sync automatically by default if Unito's auto-mapping technology finds them in both tools.

 Let's say you have a "bug" label in GitHub and a "bug" tag in Asana.
-Unito will map them right out of the box so any task or issue syncing between both apps with keep the tag/label attached to it.
+Unito will map them right out of the box so any task or issue syncing between both tools will keep the tag/label attached to it.

 Find your tag/label mapping in your sync settings, under the "Map Fields" tab, and expand it by clicking the gear icon to the right:

-Wrike does not have labels, but don't hesitate to map your other app tags/labels in the Wrike task description footer so you don't miss any data.
+Wrike does not have labels, but don't hesitate to map your other project tags/labels in the Wrike task description footer so you don't miss any data.

 You can also filter your tasks or issues you want to sync thanks to their labels or tags, read this guide for more information.